 Find additional information about newborn screenings.

 In addition to the screening for genetic disorders, your baby’s hearing will also be checked soon after birth.
 Hearing screening is not a blood test.
 The test is very safe and painless (many babies sleep through the screening).
 Your baby may pass the hearing test or may need to be referred for further testing.
-Babies identified with a hearing loss will be encouraged to be evaluated at a genetic center.
 If your baby does not pass the hearing test, contact your baby’s medical provider or a hearing provider right away to schedule a follow-up appointment.